 More often than not, the holiday falls on a weekday, making it the perfect opportunity to boost mid-week sales with a special restaurant promotion or event.
-Parades and festivals are often held on the nearest Saturday or Sunday too, so operators should also make the most of the increase in weekend traffic.
+Parades and festivals are often held on the nearest Saturday or Sunday too, helping with an increase in weekend traffic.

-Whether you’re in a city like Boston or New York with a huge St. Paddy’s parade, or you operate in a part of the world less familiar with the festival – and want to bring Saint Patrick’s Day celebrations to a new audience — read on to discover unique campaigns that can get new faces into your restaurant.
+Whether you’re in a city like Boston or New York where St. Paddy’s parades and celebrations are commonplace, or you operate in a part of the world less familiar with the festival – and want to bring Saint Patrick’s Day celebrations to a new audience — read on to discover unique campaigns that can drive more business your restaurant.

 I’ve come up with ideas that are a little different from your standard St. Paddy’s event while sticking wholeheartedly to the Irish theme.
-The aim is to encourage advance bookings in order to collect customer information and build new relationships.
+The aim is to encourage advanced bookings and online orders that help you collect customer information and build new relationships.

 The Guinness harp is almost as much of a symbol of St. Patrick’s Day as the shamrock.
 And although this famous export is produced in 50 countries and available in more than 150 worldwide, Guinness is by no means Ireland’s only brew.

 There are plenty of alternatives that can provide a fresh option.
-Something to grab attention that you can include in your event promotions as a unique proposition.
+Something to grab attention that you can include in your event promotions or as part of catering or delivery packages as a unique proposition.
 Try an alternative such as Murphy’s Stout, Smithwick’s Irish Ale, or Harp Lager.

 Offering a promotion on Irish whiskey is another unique draw.
 For an upmarket event, why not bring in an expert to host a whiskey tasting.
-Or simply offer a glass of whiskey as an upsell at the end of the meal.
+Or you could offer it as an add-on to any online order made on St. Patrick’s Day.

 A staple of Dublin’s rowdiest pubs, you can’t beat a fresh oyster dropped into a shot of sharp and tangy Bloody Mary.
 This is a great upsell on a round of drinks offering an alternative many people won’t have seen before.

 Although it is now predominantly seen as a drinking festival, Saint Patrick’s Day was originally about feasting.
-It’s the perfect excuse to offer a special menu celebrating Irish cuisine.
+It’s the perfect excuse to offer a special menu celebrating Irish cuisine for guests who choose to dine with you, or those who choose to eat at home.
 Irish cooking revolves around traditional hearty fare, using locally abundant ingredients like lamb, beef, shellfish, milk, butter, local veggies and of course, potatoes.

-Here are some ideas to incorporate a bit of Celtic influence into your menu.
+Here are some ideas to incorporate a bit of Celtic influence into your themed menu.

-If your city has a St. Paddy’s parade, revelers may be wanting to start the celebrations early with a boozy brunch.
-In any case, a breakfast or brunch promotion is a great way to take advantage of the increased footfall and fill tables before the peak rush.
+Though St. Paddy’s parades will likely not happen this year, revelers may still want to celebrate with a boozy brunch.
+In any case, a breakfast or brunch promotion is a great way to take advantage and fill tables before your typical peak rush.

 A traditional Irish breakfast is similar to a full English.
 A fried feast of back bacon, sausages, blood pudding, beans, potato cakes, mushrooms, and tomatoes, served with slices of soda bread.